-As we can see in Equation 80, the generalized hypergeometric function 3F2(a; b; z), also known as the pFq-type hypergeometric function, appears in the cumulative distribution function of a discrete variable X that follows a Beta-Binomial distribution BetaBin(n, α, β) (Navarro & Perfors, 2005) [73].
+As we can see in Equation 80, the generalized hypergeometric function 3F2(a; b; z), also known as the pFq-type hypergeometric function, appears in the cumulative distribution function of a discrete variable X that follows a Beta-Binomial distribution BetaBin(n, α, β) (Navarro & Perfors, 2005)[73].
 This function can be computed using R's hypergeo package.
 In this context, a is the vector of three numerator parameters (a1, a2, a3), b is the vector of two denominator parameters (b1, b2), and z is the argument of the function.
 The script for its calculation is provided below (R Core Team, 2024c) [29].

-# R script to calculate the generalized hypergeometric function.
+# R script to calculate thegeneralized hypergeometric function.

 # Load the package hypergeo.